hsf-training/analysis-essentials/snakemake/README.md

-# Analysis automation with snakemake
+# Analysis automation with Snakemake

 {% objectives "Learning Objectives" %}

-* Learn what analysis automation is and how it helps with analysis preservation
+- Learn what analysis automation is and how it helps with analysis preservation
-* Learn how to create a pipeline with Snakemake
+- Learn how to create a pipeline with Snakemake

 {% endobjectives %}